Christopher Robin Milne: Early life

-An early childhood friend was Anne Darlington, also an only child, who as Milne described it, was for his parents "the Rosemary that I wasn't."
-Anne Darlington had a toy monkey, Jumbo, as dear to her as Pooh was to Christopher.
-Several poems by Milne, and several illustrations by E. H. Shepard, feature Anne and Christopher, notably "Buttercup Days", in which their relative hair colours (brown and golden blond) and their mutual affection is noted (the illustration to this latter poem, from Now We Are Six, also features the cottage at Cotchford Farm).
-To Alan and Daphne Milne, Anne was and remained to her death the Rosemary that Christopher wasn't, and Daphne long held fond hopes that Anne and Christopher would marry.
+An early childhood friend was Anne Darlington, also an only child, who, as Milne described it, was for his parents "the Rosemary that I wasn't."
+Darlington had a toy monkey, Jumbo, as dear to her as Pooh was to Milne.
+Several poems by Milne's father, and several illustrations by E. H. Shepard, feature Darlington and Milne, notably "Buttercup Days", in which their relative hair colours (brown and golden blond) and their mutual affection is noted (the illustration to this latter poem, from Now We Are Six, also features the cottage at Cotchford Farm).
+To Milne's parents, Darlington was, and remained to her death, the daughter that Milne wasn't, and Daphne long held fond hopes that Darlington and Milne would marry.

 In 1925, Milne's father bought Cotchford Farm, near the Ashdown Forest in East Sussex.
 Though still living in London, the family would spend weekends, Easter, and summer holidays there.
 As Milne described it, "So there we were in 1925 with a cottage, a little bit of garden, a lot of jungle, two fields, a river, and then all the green, hilly countryside beyond, meadows and woods, waiting to be explored."
 The place became the inspiration for fiction, with Milne stating, "Gill's Lap that inspired Galleon's Lap, the group of pine trees on the other side of the main road that became the Six Pine Trees, the bridge over the river at Posingford that became Pooh-sticks Bridge," and a nearby "ancient walnut tree" became Pooh's House.
 His toys, Pooh, Eeyore, Piglet, plus two invented characters, Owl and Rabbit, came to life through Milne and his mother, to the point where his father could write stories about them.
 Kanga, Roo, and Tigger were later presents from his parents.

 Of this time, Milne states, "I loved my Nanny, I loved Cotchford.
 I also quite liked being Christopher Robin and being famous."

 When his nanny departed when he was nine, Milne's relationship with his father grew.
 As he put it, "For nearly ten years I had clung to Nanny.
-For nearly ten more years I was to cling to him, adoring him as I had adored Nanny, so that he too became almost a part of me ..."
+For nearly ten more years I was to cling to him, adoring him as I had adored Nanny, so that he too became almost a part of me ...".

-When Milne eventually wrote his memoirs, he dedicated them to Olive Rand Brockwell, "Alice to millions, but Nou to me".
+When Milne eventually wrote his memoirs, he dedicated them to Olive Rand Brockwell: "Alice to millions, but Nou to me".